Data ownership

 The use of personal data by web platforms has always been a slippery slope.
 In order to justify their ad-supported business strategy to users, Big Tech's marketing departments manufactured the ostensible benefit of "personalization" in return for the capturing, re-use, and re-selling of personal data.
-The idea is that, they are going to show you ads and targeted posts no matter what, but at least those interruptions might be more in line with your interests.
+The conceit was, they are going to show you ads and targeted posts no matter what, but at least those interruptions might be more in line with your interests.

-This already feels invasive when it comes to capturing your clicks, like which groups you are in, which keywords in text are most likely to compel your engagement, and so on.
+This already feels invasive when it comes to capturing what you are interacting with, which groups you are in, which keywords in text are most likely to compel your engagement, and so on.
 It's an extraction of user intent.

 What happens when the system is capturing more than your clicks though?
 When you are talking to an AI, or working with it to create content, where is the line drawn between what belongs to you, what belongs to the platform, and what to do with the stuff in the middle?

-While the nuances and principals of this market are ironed out, many AI companies have implemented the Data Retention pattern, leading to its near ubiquity.
+While the nuances and principles of this market are ironed out, many AI companies have implemented the Data Retention pattern, leading to its near ubiquity.

 Where its interface is consistent, the principles of interaction vary.